tvjames/govpack/readme.md

 CK[2]={url:'https://data.gov.au/api/3/action/'}
 CK[99]={url:'https://some_CKAN_action_endpoint/'}

-'''TODO
+also you may want to call

+    govpack {download:0|1|2} function

-In the works is a govpack {get:0|1|2} function that will download the filtered files from online.
+to download the filtered file set from online to disc